-

 Interviews

 Interviews are your chance to sell your skills, experience, and show that you are the best person for the job.
 Preparing for your interview can help you make it successful.
-These articles can help you prepare:
+Creative Job Search, Chapter 9: The Job Interview offers information on types of interviews, key interview questions, communicating your best image and interview follow up.

 Minnesota CareerForce locations offer job search workshops and training on a variety of topics including Interviewing Skills and Interview Techniques and Skills.